Our Thanksgiving Turkey recipe has all the flavor and juiciness you expect from the perfect Thanksgiving turkey, with minimum stress!

 - Preheat oven to 325 degrees F. Adjust the oven rack so the turkey sits in the center of your oven.

-- Combine room temperature butter, minced garlic, salt, pepper, one tablespoon fresh chopped rosemary, one tablespoon fresh chopped thyme, and half a tablespoon of fresh chopped sage.
+- Combine room temperature butter, minced garlic, salt, pepper, one Tbsp fresh chopped rosemary, one Tbsp fresh chopped thyme, and half a Tbsp of fresh chopped sage.

 Prep the turkey

 - Remove turkey from packaging and remove the neck and giblets from the inside the cavities of the bird.
 (You can reserve them for the gravy or discard them).
 Pat the turkey very dry with paper towels.
 Do NOT rinse the turkey.